Kaedras/libbsarchpp/README.md

     - FO4 VR: extracting "Fallout4 - Misc - Debug.ba2" will create "scripts/Hardcore" directory, using xEdit may
       create "scripts/hardcore" instead.
-- Multithreaded packing produces indeterministic results, as the file order in the data section may change, which causes the unit tests to fail, but improves performance. xEdit also exhibits this behaviour.
+- Multithreaded packing produces indeterministic results, as the file order in the data section may change, which causes the unit tests to fail but improves performance. xEdit also exhibits this behaviour.
 - LZ4 compressed archives (SSE, SkyrimVR, SFdds) differ from ones created with xEdit (it apparently uses lz4 r127, which is almost a decade old).
 - xEdit can create bsa archives > 4GiB, while libbsarchpp will throw an exception because the file offset (uint32_t)